vonsbuffet/vousbuffet/README.md

 We have studied the equation excessively, and this code is indeed a starting point to do more with the equation.

-If you need help unlocking it, please contact us through your spirits.
+If you need help unlocking it, please, contact us through your spirits.

 :)